 - PubMed Central

 - NIH Intramural Database

 MyRePORTER is your personalized space where you can save, bookmark, and archive your research material and queries.
-You need to sign up yourself for MyRePORTER account by following the registration link present on the Query Form as well as on the main login landing page.
+You need to sign up for MyRePORTER account by following the registration link present on the Query Form as well as on the main login landing page.
 It is an easy one-step email registration process for such a comprehensive database.
-If you are a registered member of the RePORTER module, you can make data corrections of genuine errors by submitting a proper request to do so, or – in case of the NIH grantee – you can add omitted information of your grants, such as missing paper.
+If you are a registered member of the RePORTER module, you can make data corrections of genuine errors by submitting a proper request to do so, or – in the case of the NIH grantee – you can add omitted information about your grants, such as missing paper.

 For Correction: The Contact Us link takes you to a detailed form with different options, but to request a correction, you need to follow through “data quality issues and corrections” selection.

 For Missing Papers: The NIH Manuscript Submission System allows the grantees to connect grants and previously published papers by simply following the procedure of eRA Commons log into the manuscript system and hence resulting options in the below stated sequence:

 - Manuscript System >> Grants Reporting >> Add from PubMed

 You will find all the PubMed papers with a specific name you used for a search, select your paper followed by selecting the grant you wanted to make the addition, and submit the request for the formal process.